-Analog | Digital marks the 2019 annual Juried Show at Beacon Gallery (SoWa district, 524 Harrison Ave), featuring artists sourcing from every corner of the country working in a refreshing mix of “old” and new media.
-The show explores our transition from the analog to digital age, both collectively and personally: how it has affected art-making, art’s value and purpose, and our everyday lives; what we think about, what we look forward to, and what we sometimes fear.
+Analog | Digital marks the 2019 annual Juried Show at Beacon Gallery (SoWa district, 524 Harrison Ave), featuring artists from every corner of the country working in a refreshing mix of “old” and new media.
+The show explores our transition from the analog to digital age, both collectively and personally: how it has affected art-making, art’s value and purpose, and our everyday lives– what we think about, what we look forward to, and what we sometimes fear.
 What has been lost, and what has been found in this transition?
-And in the pronouncement of the “obsolete,” which values and practices have timelessly prevailed?
+And in the declaration of the “obsolete,” which values and practices have timelessly prevailed?

 The highlight of my visit to Analog|Digital was experiencing Christine Chin’s Hunter Gatherer: Gather and Disperse Quilt.
-As a large-scale fibers and video installation, one immediately feels the analog/digital clash (see it in action here).
-Harkening to as far back as the Paleolithic age (about as analog as it gets), Hunter Gatherer addresses the woman’s automatic role in society as it was originally defined by her biological make-up: both as mother (this being the piece’s focus), and as sexual object.
-At the piece’s center, circularly-quilted forms draw the viewer into a small video screen overlaid with a target symbol, in which a woman steps in and out of frame and squirts her breast milk at the camera (viewer).
-This act feels like the artist’s way of confronting sexualization of the woman’s body and the assumptions surrounding the societal construct of “femininity;” both in the context of the art world (notions of “feminine” art and how women have been depicted throughout history), as well as in age-old female stereotypes.
+As a large-scale fibers and video installation, one immediately feels the analog/digital clash (see the work in action here).
+Harkening to as far back as the Paleolithic age (about as analog as it gets), Hunter Gatherer addresses the woman’s “predestined” role in society as it was originally defined by her biology: both as mother (this being the piece’s focus), and as sexual object.
+At the piece’s center, circular quilt forms draw the viewer into a small video screen overlaid with a target symbol, in which a woman steps in-and-out of frame and squirts her breast milk at the camera (viewer).
+Perhaps this act is the artist’s means of confronting the sexualization of woman bodies and the assumptions surrounding the societal construct of “femininity;” both in the context of the art world (notions of “feminine” art and how women have been depicted in art throughout history), as well as in age-old female stereotypes.
 In response, the artist militarizes her own body via its most nurturing capacity (breast-feeding).
 One detail I really appreciate about Hunter Gatherer is it’s non-reliance on vaginal forms or imagery; such forms have practically defined an entire genre of “feminist” art that is both too mainstream and too self-objectifying to be noteworthy anymore (i.e., I am more than my vagina…).
 But maybe I’m reading too far into this and the artist’s omittance is only because the piece doesn’t deal explicitly with vaginal birth.
-Rather, it explores the prolonged experience of motherhood, in all its joys and anxieties, and how the analog-to-digital transition has influenced the act of parenting.
+Rather, it explores the prolonged experience of motherhood, in all its joys and anxieties, and how the analog-to-digital transition has influenced the practice of parenting.

-Beacon Gallery’s Analog|Digital is not only a must-see exhibition but a fantastic site to procure the most unique and current artworks in the Boston area.
-What’s more, many pieces fall into the affordable $150-$350 range.
-I was fortunate enough to engage in a dialogue with the wonderful Christine O’Donnell; Beacon’s owner, show juror (1 out of 3), and lead curator; about her massive passion for supporting artists and activating art spaces.
+Beacon Gallery’s Analog|Digital is not only a must-see exhibition but a fantastic site to procure the most unique and current artwork in the Boston area (what’s more, many pieces fall into the affordable $150-$350 range).
+I was fortunate enough to engage in a dialogue with the wonderful Christine O’Donnell; Beacon Gallery’s owner, show juror (1 out of 3), and lead curator; about her massive passion for supporting artists and activating art spaces.
 In her personal curatorial vision, “content is king.”
 She values art with a relevant message that really makes you think, and not necessarily for the sake of wall decoration or “blue-chip investments,” which is what I think sets O’Donnell’s space apart from your typical gallery’s philosophy.
 Her buyers are true patrons of the arts: “in it” for the visceral experience of a work and to promote the talent behind it.
-I appreciate how Analog|Digital displays both emerging and established artists at an equal level, thanks to the show’s “blind” acceptance policy: CV’s, resumes, etc. were not a factor of consideration, only the quality of one’s work.
-The artists’ own statements accompany their artworks rather than artificial wall text, and feature scannable QR codes that bring you directly to the artists’ website.
+I appreciate how Analog|Digital displays both emerging and established artists on an equal playing field, a result of the show’s “blind” acceptance policy: CV’s, resumes, etc. were not a factor of consideration, only the quality of an artist’s work.
+The artists’ own statements accompany their artworks rather than artificial wall text and feature scannable QR codes that bring you directly to the artists’ website.
 That’s one good thing for art and artists in this digital age of ours: it’s never been easier to put your work out there.
 Art and our understanding of it may be constantly evolving, but the value of its makers will never diminish.